AK0922/olympic-data-pipeline/README.md

 if you are interested in changing the input files specify the path to files at `docker-compose.yml`

+I have faced scenario where database tables were not getting created after container is up and running.
+I was able to resolve it by accessing the running db container and executing the `init.sql` Here are the steps: connect to container with command `docker exec -it db /bin/bash`\
+Run the command `psql -U dev -d olympic < init.sql`

+Then stop the containers and rerun docker-compose

 ## How to connect database

 Validate if the db container is up and running using the command `docker ps`\